Alternate Loss Functions for Classification and Robust Regression Can Improve the Accuracy of Artificial Neural Networks: New loss functions for classifciation

-In the above the loss is zero if y=0 and the ANN is penalized for errors only when y=1.
-Modified versions of the above losses that penalize the ANN for errors even when y = 0 are given below. \\ \\ \\
+In the above, the loss is zero if $y = 0$ and the ANN is penalized for errors only when $y = 1$.
+Modified versions of the above losses that penalize the ANN for errors even when $y = 0$ called full losses are given below: \\ \\